BACKGROUND IMAGE: stock.adobe.com

-The WhatsApp Business API platform allows organizations to connect with their customers over WhatsApp in a programmable fashion, with features including the automation of order status information, access to support services and click-to-chat buttons for websites.
+The WhatsApp Business API platform allows organizations to connect with their customers over WhatsApp in a programmable fashion, with features including the automation order status information, access to support services and click-to-chat buttons for websites.

-According to a blog post, WhatsApp is working directly with a select number of companies that specialize in managing customer communications.
+According to a blog post, WhatsApp is working directly with a select number companies that specialize in managing customer communications.
 WhatsApp isn't looking to offer a developer API experience for a wide range of organizations.
 Instead, the vendor is focusing on larger businesses and closing the gap through partnerships.